Skip to content

 vuecs is published as a set of scoped npm packages.
 Install only what you use — each component package can be consumed standalone.

-The smallest workable setup is @vuecs/core + a theme + the design tokens:
+The smallest Tailwind-flavored setup is @vuecs/core + the design tokens + the Tailwind theme:

 bash